-Kim Stanley Robinson’s novel, “2312,” can, at a level, be tagged as a “space opera” as it has a string of riveting adventures, and a dose of romance thrown in.
+At one level, Kim Stanley Robinson’s “2312” can be tagged as a “space opera” as it has a string of riveting adventures and a dose of romance thrown in.
 But that doesn’t do it justice, because when speaking of science-fiction, the term, “opera,” becomes shorthand for pulpy plots, mushy love, and poor science.
 Moreover, they’re set in far-flung, exotic worlds that are beyond our logic (think: “Blake’s 7,” a British science-fiction TV series that ran between 1978 and 1981.)

 “2312” takes place about 300 years in the future, in 2312.
 And not in a galaxy, far, far away, but in our very own.
 That too, close to home.
 Well, what could be novel about that?
 Everything, as it turns out.
 The Sun and its family provide strange enough a playground for oneiric landscapes, wiles, stratagems, sabotage—and, of course, solid astronomy.

 By the 24th century, Earth is no longer our only abode.
 Neoteric technology has made it possible for humankind to migrate to space.
 The novel opens on scorched Mercury.
 Swan Er Hong, a 137-year-old mercurial, Mercurial, landscape artist, loses her grandmother, Alex, a politician and the “Lion of Mercury.”
 Soon after, her city, too, is suddenly, destroyed by a “pebble mob.”

 Inspector Jean Genette, head of the interplanetary police agency, begins an investigation into the incident.
 Together, with 111-year-old Fitz Wahram, a Saturnian diplomat, they make trips from one quadrant of the solar system to the other, making stops on Venus, Pluto, and in between.